8cH9azbsFifZ/schanz-rolladen-raspi/README.md

 ** Status: WIP **

-- Experimental SDR on PIN7 using 433.9 MHz transmission
+- Experimental SDR on PIN7 using 433.9 MHz transmission (dead code as of 0.0.3)
 - Experimental relais controls on pins 16 and 18